KGLab-HDU/CKS/README.md

 ## 4 Datasets

-Our experiment involves four [*datasets*](https://github.com/SheepYang523/CKS_Datasets) popularly deployed by existing works.
+Our experiment involves six datasets popularly deployed by existing works.
 Each dataset represents a homogeneous graph, and each row represents information about an edge, in the form of dot-space-dot.

 Example of the dateset(Facebook)